Criminal lawyer Russell Brown

 Primary Practice Areas

-Russell frequently works on DUIs, domestic violence, drug charges, battery, expungements, misdemeanors, felonies, and drunk in public cases.
+Russell frequently works on DUIs, domestic violence, drug charges, hit and run, battery, expungements, misdemeanors, felonies, and drunk in public cases.

 Criminal Lawyer Experience

-Since January 2016, Russell Brown has been mentored by criminal law specialist Robert F. Landheer.
-In 2017, Russell began running his own cases and quickly learned to manage his own criminal cases.
+Beginning in January 2016, criminal law specialist Robert F. Landheer mentored Mr. Brown.
+In 2017, Russell began running his own cases and quickly learned to manage his own caseload of criminal cases.
 Russell excels at negotiating reduced charges with the district attorney and contesting unlawful police stops, searches, and seizures.

 Mr. Brown’s first experience in criminal defense came in 2007 when he clerked for Santa Barbara criminal defense attorneys Dan Murphy and Michael Carty.